… SHADOW SHOWS IN DEVELOPMENT

 It’s very exciting but also makes me anxious to embrace creating the entire theatrical venture from the ground up, but thanks to the Shadows and their willingness to play we have all the resources we need: Actors!
 This is also informing the creation of the play, that we want to do this with very minimal production effort and with a focus on and driven by the actors.

 Staging Rougher Magic last fall confirmed what I’d hoped was still true: We can do this with that focus on just the actors and it still works beautifully, especially in an intimate set-up – and that’s key too and has become more and more important to me.
-When I think back to many of my fondest theatrical memories they are in from experiences where the usual borders were broken down and a more honest exchange seemed possible with the audience (like the corner of a cafeteria, or stage lights not working and performing just under house lights — the exposure).
+When I think back to many of my fondest theatrical memories they are from experiences where the usual borders were broken down and a more honest exchange seemed possible with the audience (like the corner of a cafeteria, or stage lights not working and performing just under house lights — the exposure).
 This new play is being designed for a very small audience and staging, keeping everyone REAL close.
 Keeps things interesting … it’s a major component to a live event and what we’re doing … we promise nobody will need to dodge flying apple cores this time though …

 A STORY JONES Notes – April 9/2015(PM)

 That of a man unable to eat, and thus couldn’t celebrate life since food is a kind of ritual/celebration.
-Since December 2014 I have been trying develop a play, a story, out of that idea.
+Since December 2014 I have been trying to develop a play, a story, out of that idea.

 I also love this old Grateful Dead song, Black Peter, and always thought its story was dramatic.